Help us improve your experience.

 Digital Certificates

-Learn about the digital certificates.
-Find out how to configure digital certificates.
+Learn about the digital certificates and find out how to configure digital certificates.

-A digital certificate is an electronic means for verifying your identity through a trusted third party, known as a certificate authority (CA).
-Alternatively, you can use a self-signed certificate to attest to your identity.
+A digital certificate is an electronic means for verifying your identity through a trusted third party, known as a CA. Alternatively, you can use a self-signed certificate to attest to your identity.

 Manual certificate processing includes generation of a PKCS10 request, submission to the CA, retrieval of the signed certificate, and manually loading the certificate into the Juniper Networks device.
 Based on your deployment environment, you can use either SCEP or CMPv2 for online certificate enrollment.

-To use a digital certificate to authenticate your identity when establishing a secure VPN connection, you must first do the following:
+To use a digital certificate to authenticate your identity when establishing a secure VPN connection, do the following:

 • Obtain a CA certificate from which you intend to obtain a local certificate, and then load the CA certificate onto the device.
 The CA certificate can contain a CRL to identify invalid certificates.